Employer Sponsored Green Card Guide for U.S. Permanent Residence

 • Once your employer has an approved labor certification application, you can proceed with the next step in the process, which is to file the immigrant visa petition with the United States Citizenship and Immigration Services (USCIS).

-• Employer sponsored green cards fall under 2 visa categories: EB-2 and EB-3.
+• Many employer-sponsored green cards fall under the EB-2 and EB-3 visa categories, although some employer-sponsored cases may also fall under certain EB-1 classifications.
 The appropriate category will depend on the job requirements and the individual credentials of the beneficiary.

 • The immigrant petition (Form I-140) is filed by your employer.
 The form is sent to USCIS along with all supporting documentation.